 - Avoid Scams -

-As with any classified and posting service on the internet, there may be some fraudulent responses and/or unsolicited e-mails received.
+As with any classified and posting service on the internet, there is always some level of risk that a user may find some fraudulent responses and/or unsolicited e-mails received or fraudulent postings.
 Posters and users alike should keep this in mind and screen e-mails and communications carefully.
-There is nothing that can be done to fully prevent this.
+There is nothing that can be done to fully prevent fraud.
 You may want to consider creating a separate e-mail account for the purpose of using this posting service.

 - Anything that sounds too good to be true, probably is.
 Remember that there are millions of classifieds and postings across the country and it is unlikely that someone is legitimately offering you an outlandish amount of money for your particular item.